paulinho-16/MEIC-TVVS/assignments/assignment4.md

 In addition, we also use a procedure from the **qfs** library to obtain the current date on which the tests are running, to compare later in the tests.
 In the *Cleanup* node, we close the application window and disconnect the client, so that it can be started again in the following tests.

-For this use case, the six regular paths deduced from the transition tree were tested, namely:
+For this use case, the six regular paths deduced from the *Transition Tree* were tested, namely:
-- Adding a project right after adding another but without saving the title edit
+- Adding a project right after adding another but without saving the title edition
     - We start by creating a new project, then we check its default attributes ("New project" as title, the times zeroed, it must be unchecked, etc.), besides checking if the title field is focused and the date created is the one saved in the *Setup* node.
       Then, we change the title, check if the input text has actually changed, and only then we directly add a new project, without pressing *Enter* (saving it).
       Finally, we test the same attributes as before but for the recently added project.
 As we don't leave the *Exit* state, this test represents the self-transition *add* on the *State Machine* diagram.

 ![Use Case 1 Test Case 1](./images/mbt_usecase1_test1.png)

-- Deleting a project right after adding a new project without saving the title edit
+- Deleting a project right after adding a new project without saving the title edition
     - This test case starts by fetching the text of a GUI component that contains the total number of projects and their overall and today times, which will be compared later.
-      Afterwards, we add a new project and edit its title, verifying its attributes and the input content.
-Then, we delete this project and assert that the state has returned to the initial one, by comparing the above mentioned component and by checking the table content row by row.
+      Afterwards, we add a new project and edit its title, verifying its attributes and input content.
+Then, we delete this project and assert that the state has returned to the initial one, by comparing the aforementioned component and by checking the table content row by row.
       This way, we test the *delete* transition from the *Edit* to the *Deleted* state.

 ![Use Case 1 Test Case 2](./images/mbt_usecase1_test2.png)